Upgrading to Windows 10 operating system might have a negative effect on your peripherals like your USB microphone for instance.

 - Right click on the usb microphone from the device manager and left click or tap on the “Uninstall” feature.

 - After the uninstall process is finished you need to unplug your usb microphone.

-- Reboot your Windows 8.1 or Windows 10 device.
+- Reboot your Windows 10 device.

 - After you are in the start screen of the Windows operating system you will need to plug in your usb device and let the drivers install automatically.